-Now, just because you do a protective style doesn’t mean you forget about your natural hair completely.
+However, just because you do a protective style doesn’t mean you forget about your natural hair completely.
 Your hair will eventually dry out, so it’s important to refresh when needed or change your style after a couple of weeks.

 Make sure to pay attention to your scalp too.
 If your scalp isn’t healthy, then your hair won’t be either!

 I know many naturals switch out their products once the seasons change.
 Once the cold weather pops up, I stop using lightweight products and focus more on ones with a thick consistency and nourishing ingredients.